 Email is our primary method for communication and it is your responsibility to check your email inbox frequently.
-If you do not you will miss important information and the School cannot be responsible for the consequences.
+If you do not you will miss important information and the Department cannot be responsible for the consequences.

 Please also see the announcements below and read your Masters news.